 - Warre Hive Style Roof

-- 2 Floating Entrances w/ Reducers
+- Top and Bottom Entrances w/ Reducers

 Install package of bees or nuc into one box (Beecentric Hive).
 Perform regular inspections until the box is three-quarters full.
 Add a second box so that the brood can expand.
 Eventually, add the third box.